pytorch/serve/kubernetes/README.md

 Then run `./setup_efs.sh`

-Upon completion of the script, SSH into the EC2 host and create the following directory structure which would be used the Torchserve Pods.
+Upon completion of the script, SSH into the EC2 host, mount the EFS filesystem and create the following directory structure which would be used the Torchserve Pods.

     EFS_FILE_SYSTEM_DNS_NAME=file-system-id.efs.aws-region.amazonaws.com # Update file-system-id & aws-region
     sudo mkdir efs-mount-point